Axis P1485-LE

 Frame Rate

-- Match frame rate to scene needs
+- Match frame rate to the actual scene requirement

-- Do not raise frame rate just because the camera can support it
+- Do not increase frame rate unnecessarily

 - Consider storage and decode cost alongside image goals